Basic Beliefs of Saint Thomas Christianity

 All levels of our personal being, from the physical body to the subtle energy levels known as the astral and causal bodies, are derived almost exclusively from food.
 Our spiritual quest is therefore greatly facilitated by wise eating–that is, by the diet that best supports the quest for conscious evolution and the attainment of the highest states of consciousness.
 That quest and attainment demand a degree of purification that can only be achieved through total abstinence from meat (including fish and eggs), alcohol, nicotine, and mind-altering drugs (legal or otherwise).
 Because of their darkening, deadening, and paralyzing psychic effects, these substances are known as the Four Soul Killers.

-2) The eating of meat directly opposes the commandment: “Thou shalt not kill” (Exodus 20:13).
-God did not qualify His prohibition by adding the words: “human beings.”
+- The eating of meat directly opposes the commandment: “Thou shalt not kill” (Exodus 20:13).
+God did not qualify his prohibition by adding the words: “human beings.”
 Killing is prohibited strictly “across the board.”
 The Hebrew word translated “kill” is tirtzach, which according to The Complete Hebrew/English Dictionary means: “any kind of killing whatsoever.”

-4) “For meat destroy not the work of God.
+- “For meat destroy not the work of God.
 All things indeed are pure; but it is evil for that man who eateth with offense.
-It is good neither to eat meat or drink wine…” (Romans 14:20, 21).
+It is good neither to eat meat or drink wine….”
+(Romans 14:20, 21).

 In the early centuries of Christianity vegetarianism was the norm according to such authoritative persons as Saint Jerome, Papias, Tertullian, Saint Benedict, Saint Clement, Eusebius, Saint John Chrysostom, Saint Cyprian, Saint Pantaenus, and Saint Basil the Great.
 Their words on the subject are found in Christian Vegetarianism and The Four Soul Killers.
 In a homily on the Gospel of Matthew, Saint John Chrysostom said: “Flesh meats and wine serve as materials for sensuality and are a source of danger, sorrow, and disease.”
 Saint Jerome, virtually quoting Saint Paul, wrote: “It is a good thing not to drink wine and not to eat flesh.”
 Saint Basil the Great wrote: “With sober living, well-being increases in the household, animals are in safety, there is no shedding of blood, nor putting animals to death.”
 The historian Hegesippus records that Saint James of Jerusalem “drank no wine nor strong drink, nor did he eat flesh.”
 Origen wrote: “I believe that animal sacrifices were invented by men to be a pretext for eating flesh.”

-In point of fact, all spiritual practices, particularly meditation, require a clarity and subtlety of perception that can only be obtained through scrupulous abstinence from meat, fish, eggs, nicotine, alcohol, and mind-affecting drugs.
-The pure and life-supporting elements of vegetables, grains, fruits, pure water, and juices constitute the diet of the Christian aspirant.
+In point of fact, all the Saint Thomas Christian spiritual practices–particularly meditation–require a clarity and subtlety of perception that can only be obtained through scrupulous abstinence from meat, fish, eggs, nicotine, alcohol, and mind-affecting drugs.
+The pure and life-supporting elements of vegetables, grains, fruits, pure water, and juices constitute the diet of the Saint Thomas Christian.
 In this way he fosters his physical, mental, and spiritual health.

-One of the most important effects of a pure diet is the ease and effectiveness the disciple experiences in his practice of meditation and the other spiritual observances.
-For this reason–and not from prejudice or mere disciplinary stringency–strict dietary abstinence is one of the most valuable aspects of the disciple’s life.
+One of the most important effects of a pure diet is the ease and effectiveness the Saint Thomas Christian experiences in his practice of meditation and the other spiritual observances.
+For this reason–and not from prejudice or mere disciplinary stringency–strict dietary abstinence is one of the most valuable aspects of the Saint Thomas Christian’s life.
 Fortunately, the positive effects of a pure diet are soon perceived by him.

-The most important part of the spiritual “diet” is the practice of meditation through which he expands his consciousness, receives ineffable enlivening within all the levels of his being, and enters into complete communion with God–thus working mightily toward the revelation of his own Christhood.
+The most important part of the Saint Thomas Christian’s diet is his spiritual diet: the practice of meditation through which he expands his consciousness, receives ineffable enlivening within all the levels of his being, and enters into complete Communion with God–thus working mightily toward the revelation of his own Christhood.

-All these observances are beneficial in ways unrealized until they are put into practice.
-Then they are the wings on which we rise to our goal.
-It is indeed true that our Lord told us: “Freely ye have received” (Matthew 10:8), but those who wish to freely receive must also be freely committed.
-That is why His next words were: “Freely give.”
-Commitment is a fundamental essential in the successful initiate’s spiritual life, for through commitment and observance he opens for himself the pathways to higher consciousness.
+All these observances are beneficial to the Saint Thomas Christian in ways unrealized until they are put into practice.
+Then they are the wings on which he rises to his goal, opening for himself the pathways to higher consciousness.
 If the right seeds are sown now, in time we shall reap the harvest of everlasting life.